Join us

 We are always looking for talented PhD students and postdocs!
 Please contact us if you would like to become part of the team with a copy of your CV and transcript!
 A list of currently available positions can be found below.

 Digital molecular assays aim to detect, identify, and quantify different molecular species in a massively parallel manner.
 They therefore rely on the ability to execute potentially millions of single molecule assays, each of which can be read out individually.
 Optical imaging offers a natural, fast and inherently digitised readout whereby ultimately each individual pixel could correspond to readout of different molecular assays.
 Within the field of imaging, great efforts are often spent on obtaining high quality images possessing a large fidelity with the original scene, such that design criteria are based on improving aberration tolerances or resolution.
 However, image fidelity is often of secondary importance in digital molecular analytics, where the task is binary detection or identification of individual molecular species.
 In such scenarios an informatic approach, whereby an imaging system is considered as a channel through which information is transmitted, is more appropriate.
 The recorded image is then treated as a message from which we determine the presence or absence of target analyte molecules via subsequent processing.
 In this project, the principles of information theory, statistical signal estimation and noise modelling will be applied to design and optimisation of hybrid and multimodal imaging systems with a view to performing robust and quantitative digital molecular analytics.
-Performance of imaging systems will be assessed in terms of entropy, Fisher information, and other related informatic metrics.
+Performance of diagnostic systems will be assessed in terms of entropy, Fisher information, and other related informatic metrics.
 Estimation, signal processing and machine learning algorithms will be developed for optimal data fusion in multi-modal imaging and sensing systems.
 The ideal candidate has an enthusiasm for informatics, statistical analysis and algorithm development.
 They would have a first degree in physics, engineering, or mathematics with strong analytical, mathematical and programming skills.
+More details and the application link for a Research Fellow position for this project can be found here.
+PhD applications please get in touch via email sending a copy of your CV and degree transcript.

 Please contact Matthew Foreman for further information.